mlswg/mls-architecture/draft-ietf-mls-architecture.md

 messages to and from a given user identically regardless of which client they are associated with, or it may choose to distinguish them.

-When a client is part of a Group, it is called a Member.
+When a client is part of a group, it is called a member.
 A group in MLS is defined as the set of clients that have knowledge of the shared group secret established in the group key establishment phase.
 Note that until a client has been added to the group and contributed to the group secret in a manner